MindaugasPaz/Travel-App/README.md

 - Download the project .zip file to you computer and unzip the file or clone this repository to your desktop.
 - In terminal please run command `npm run build-prod` and after successful build please run command `npm start`

+## Additional feature in this project

+Added feature to count and display trip duration on UI.
+User needs to enter start and end date of the trip and application will count how long his trip will be.